ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 # 7.0 Story Points

-*QuestWorlds* design favors pulp stories and cinematic action. **Story points** mirror the ability of heroes in these genres to "cheat death", or "escape with one bound".
+*QuestWorlds'* design favors pulp stories and cinematic action. **Story points** mirror the ability of heroes in these genres to "cheat death", or "escape with one bound".

 Normally, your GM should ensure that **defeat** takes the story for your PC in an interesting new direction.
 Unlike some games, where your goal is to win against challenges set by the GM, in a storytelling game your goal is to tell a good story together.
 Just as in fiction the protagonist can suffer all sorts of reversals, so in a storytelling game, your PC should suffer all sorts of adversities before they triumph (or meet their tragic end).
 As a result, we recommend against the tendency to 'buy off **defeat**' with **story points** in the middle of the story.
 Instead, use **story points** when **defeat** would damage the conception of the character that you have been building during the story, or lead to an unsatisfactory climax to the story.